 The Company operates in one industry segment, ownership of commercial real estate properties.
-The Company does not distinguish property operations for purposes of measuring performance.
+The Company does not distinguish property operations for purposes of measuring performance, although the Company distinguishes between operating and repositioning properties for internal classification purposes.
 Accordingly, the Company believes it has a single reportable segment for disclosure purposes.